ThePix/QuestJS/docs.md

 * article:    util.
 DEFINITE (for "the") or util.
 INDEFINITE (for "a"), defaults to none (see byname)
 * sep:        separator (defaults to comma)
-* lastJoiner: separator for last two items (just separator if not provided); you should include any util.spaces (this allows you to have a comma and "and", which is obviously wrong, but some people like it)
+* lastJoiner: separator for last two template.items (just separator if not provided); you should include any util.spaces (this allows you to have a comma and "and", which is obviously wrong, but some people like it)
 * modified:   item aliases modified (see byname) (defaults to false)
 * nothing:    return this if the list is empty (defaults to empty string)
 * count:      if this is a number, the name will be prefixed by that (instead of the article)
 * doNotSort   if true the list isnot sorted
-* separateEnsembles:  if true, ensembles are listed as the separate items
+* separateEnsembles:  if true, ensembles are listed as the separate template.items

 For example: